musmeong/YHA-TelegramBot/README.md

 3. Give your app a name and click "Create App".

 4. Follow the instruction on "Deploy using Heroku Git" section.

+5. After successfully deploying the bot, activate the bot by going into "Resources" tab.
+Click "pen" icon on Free Dynos section to edit the worker, toggle the slider button and click "Confirm".

+6. Your bot now can be tested.